1st Edition

 Biography

-David Tim Archer is a pracademic of peace and conflict processes at the University of Cambridge and has worked in varied contexts and capacities globally.
-He is interested in the links between self-knowledge and peace and draws from theoretical perspectives of diffraction and alternative (onto)epistemologies for teaching peaceworkers and educators.
+David Tim Archer is a pracademic of peace and conflict processes.
+He holds a PhD from the University of Cambridge and works in a variety of contexts and capacities globally.
+Tim is interested in the links between reflexivity, self-knowledge, and peace.
+He is currently exploring theoretical perspectives of diffraction and alternative (onto)epistemologies towards teaching peace workers and educators.

-Basma Hajir is a doctoral researcher at the University of Cambridge.
-She holds two master’s degrees in Education and International Development from the University of Cambridge and the University of Birmingham.
+Basma Hajir received her PhD from the University of Cambridge.
+She holds two Master’s degrees in Education and International Development from the University of Cambridge and the University of Birmingham.
 Basma’s research interests lie in Education, Conflict and Peacebuilding, Higher Education, Education in Emergencies, and post-colonial and de-colonial theories.

-William W. McInerney is a doctoral researcher and Gates Cambridge Scholar at the University of Cambridge.
-His research interests include peace education, arts-based peacebuilding, and engaging men in violence prevention and gender justice.
-William is a Rotary Peace Fellow and has taught peace, arts, and violence prevention programs around the world.
+William W. McInerney received his PhD from the University of Cambridge as a Gates Cambridge Scholar.
+His research interests include peace education, gender justice, arts-based peacebuilding, and engaging men in violence prevention.
+William is also a Rotary Peace Fellow and has taught peace, arts and violence prevention programmes around the world.

 Featuring theoretically-rich and practice-oriented essays from a variety of contexts, this compendium is a timely, necessary and important contribution on the centrality of praxis in peace, education, and peace education from a transdisciplinary lens.
 Born out of years of collaboration among the editors and the authors, Innovations in Peace and Education Praxis is a work of passion and imagination, one that implores us to consider reflexivity in our work and commitments so that new trajectories for societal change open and emerge.